Twelve weeks of leave

 - Is the employee entitled to 12 weeks of FMLA for both events?

 According to the DOL the answer is no. In 2005, the DOL issued an opinion letter concluding that an employee is entitled to FMLA only for the foster care placement.
 The DOL focused on the regulations which allow for FMLA when a child is “newly” placed for adoption or foster care.
 In this situation, the child is “newly” placed for foster care, not the subsequent adoption.

 Taking sick leave under the FMLA

 An eligible employee is entitled to take FMLA leave for the following situations:

 - his or her own serious health condition

 - the serious health condition of a spouse, child or parent.

 The employee’s serious health condition must render the employee unable to perform his or her position.
 This requirement is met when the employee’s healthcare provider indicates that the employee is unable to work at all or is unable to perform any one of the essential functions of his or her position.
 The same job descriptions utilized by the employer under the ADA may also be utilized under the FMLA in assisting the healthcare provider in making the determination as to whether the employee can perform the essential functions of the job.

-For the employee to take FMLA leave for the serious health condition of his/her family member (child, parent, or spouse), the requisite health care provider certification form requires the employee to explain why he or she is needed to care for the family member.
+For the employee to take FMLA leave for the serious health condition of his or her family member (child, parent or spouse), the requisite health care provider certification form requires the employee to explain why he or she is needed to care for the family member.
 “Needed to care for” involves a variety of situations, such as providing: